Understanding Fatty Liver Disease

 What are the types of fatty liver disease?

-• Alcoholic fatty liver disease (AFLD): Alcoholic fatty liver is caused by heavy alcohol consumption.
-There are two types namely –
+Alcoholic fatty liver disease (AFLD): Alcoholic fatty liver disease is caused by heavy alcohol consumption.
+There are two types, namely:

-– Simple alcoholic fatty liver: In this, there is accumulation of fat in the liver without any accompanying inflammation or complications
+• Simple alcoholic fatty liver: In this, there is an accumulation of fat in the liver without any accompanying inflammation or complications

-Simple non-alcoholic fatty liver: Not accompanied by inflammation or other complications.
+• Simple non-alcoholic fatty liver: It is accompanied by inflammation or other complications.

-• Acute fatty liver of pregnancy (AFLP): This happens when excess fats build up in the body during pregnancy.
-The exact cause is unknown.
-This usually develops in the third trimester of pregnancy and if left untreated, it poses serious damage to both the mother and the baby
+Acute fatty liver of pregnancy (AFLP): This happens when excess fats build up in the body during pregnancy and exact cause is unknown.
+This usually develops in the third trimester of pregnancy, and if left untreated, it poses serious damage to both the mother and the baby

-• Drinking excessive alcohol: Heavy alcohol usage can affect the metabolic processes of the liver.
-The metabolised products react with fatty acids to form certain types of fat which may accumulate in the liver
+Drinking excessive alcohol: High alcohol intake usage can affect the metabolic processes of the liver.
+The metabolised products react with fatty acids to form certain types of fat, which may accumulate in the liver

-What are the risk factors for fatty liver?
+What are the risk factors for fatty liver disease?

 • Women reaching menopause